Raltyro/PT-FSPRO-Recreation/README.md

 Pizza Tower FMOD Studio Banks Recreation

 ## Opening the project
-Export your Pizza Tower banks files at 'sound\Desktop' to wav With Unofficial FMOD Banks Tool (https://gamebanana.com/tools/12100)
+Export your Pizza Tower banks files at 'sound\Desktop' to wav with the Unofficial FMOD Banks Tool (https://gamebanana.com/tools/12100)

 Put it into the repository 'Assets' folder